 Neuro-ophthalmology is the field that deals with the intricate relationship between our eyes and nerves.
-Neuro Ophthalmologists have extensive training in both the fields of neurology and ophthalmology.
+Ophthalmologist in Delhi have extensive training in both the fields of neurology and ophthalmology.
 The experts diagnose the complex system in disorders of the nervous system of the patients affecting their vision, pupillary reflexes, alignment of the eyes and its movements etc. and treat them accordingly.

-When Is The Right Time for Visiting a Neuro Ophthalmologist?
+When Is The Right Time for Visiting a Neuro Ophthalmologist in Delhi?

 More often than not, the symptoms that make the ophthalmologist suggest the specialist doctor is related to the problems associated with the optic nerve or the diseases that affect the visual pathways (it is the nervous system element that bridges the gap between our brain and eyes).

 Other dilemmas that can prompt your regular ophthalmologist to suggest a visit to the doctor can be associated with the problems that affect the pupil of the eyes and certain types of squint.